manishkumarh07/VSD_PLL/README.md

  Figure 5.3: Charge Pump with Capacitor

  <h2>6.
 MUX</h2>
+ A 2-to-1 multiplexer consists of two inputs I1 and I2, one select input S and one output.
+Depending on the select signal, the output is connected to either of the inputs is shown in figure 6.1.
+The layout of mux is shown in figure 6.2 and Post-layout simulation is shown in Figure 6.3.MUX

+ **MUX Block Diagram**

+ Figure 6.1: Block Diagram of MUX

+ **Layout of MUX**

+ Figure 6.2: MUX-Layout

+ **Post-Layout Simulation**

+ Figure 6.3: Simulation of MUX

  <h2>7.
 VCO-Voltage Controlled Oscillator</h2>
 It is an electronic oscillator whose oscillation frequency is controlled by a voltage input.
 VCO can be used for frequency modulation (FM) or phase modulation.
 For ex: VCOs are used in synthesizers to generate a waveform whose pitch can be adjusted by a voltage determined by a musical keyboard or other input.
 The layout of VCO is shown in Figure 7.1, the various values of Pre-layout simulation is shown in Figure 7.2, 7.3, & 7.4 and Post-layout simulation is shown in Figure 7.5.